tyrope/KSP-addon-version-checker/README.md

 players
 ---
-Just run this program. (.py file for linux/mac and the .exe for windows) If no configuration file is available it'll create one using a wizard.
+Just run main.py.
+If no configuration file is available it'll create one using a wizard.